-Are you in seach of the best mosquito repelling plants?
-Spring brings backyard camping, lounging by the pool, kids playing in the backyard along with the all important family cookout.
+Are you in search of the best mosquito repelling plants?
+Spring brings backyard camping, lounging by the pool, kids playing in the backyard along with the all-important family cookout.

-Mosquitos can make backyard family time unbearable because they are pesky bugs, annoying and just down right aggravating.
+Mosquitoes can make spending time in your backyard unbearable because they are pesky bugs, annoying, and just downright aggravating.

 Your first question is why are mosquitos attracted to you?
 Well, you smell good, taste good, full of nutrition and you might even be a little too sexy for your own good.

-The sprays the professional companys use can be harmful to the environment because they can easily get into the atmosphere.
+The sprays the professional companies can be harmful to the environment because they can easily get into the atmosphere.

 15 Mosquito Repelling Plants